DoJ plans ADA Title II digital accessibility regulations for 2023

 In 2003, the DoJ published a notice entitled Accessibility of State and Local Government Websites to People with Disabilities.
 This implied that government websites should be made accessible to people with disabilities, without being an actual “regulation.”

 Around 2010 the number of digital accessibility lawsuits began to rise.
-In the last few years, these have risen dramatically, with 4,055 digital accessibility lawsuits filed in 2021.
-Congress and private organizations sent numerous pleas for the DoJ to produce clear regulations applying to websites and digital information.
+In the last few years, these have risen dramatically, with 3,255 digital accessibility lawsuits filed in 2022.
+Numerous pleas from congress and private organizations to produce clear regulations applying to websites and digital information have been submitted to the DoJ.
 The DoJ has sporadically issued statements supporting the idea that digital accessibility is covered under the ADA, but the regulations have never been issued.
 Businesses still aren’t clear on how to go about making their websites and digital documents accessible.

-In 2010, the Obama administration restarted the digital accessibility rulemaking process.
-The process was never completed and the regulations were withdrawn again in 2017 by the Trump administration.
+In 2010, the Obama administration attempted to restart the digital accessibility rulemaking process, but these were withdrawn again in 2017 by the Trump administration.
 This year, the Biden administration’s DoJ released some guidance in March, and now has taken the next step to announce the restart of the rulemaking process for digital accessibility.

 Organizations should welcome new rules

-Organizations, corporations, and Congresspersons, on their behalf, have been requesting clear regulations regarding ADA Title II digital accessibility regulations for years.
-Most recently there was an appeal to the DoJ last week.
+Organizations, corporations, and Congresspeople, on their behalf, have been requesting clear regulations regarding digital accessibility for years.
 The sheer number of lawsuits (over 13,000 in the last 5 years) around this issue illustrates how organizations are falling short and don’t know how to properly address digital accessibility.

 The publication of clear rules and policies that define what digital accessibility should look like will make it easier for organizations to comply.
 Lack of clear direction means many organizations don’t address digital accessibility correctly or don’t address it at all.

-Once the regulations are in place, there will be no reason not to make websites and digital content accessible.
+Once the regulations are in place, there will be no reason not to make websites and digital content accessible for everyone to use.

 What happens next?

-The Notice of Proposed Rulemaking (NPRM) is a “long-term action” scheduled for April 2023.
-The DoJ will accept public comments about what ADA Title II digital accessibility regulations should look like.
+The Notice of Proposed Rulemaking (NPRM) is now officially issued and will be available soon on the Federal Register website.
+The DoJ will accept public comments about what digital accessibility regulations should look like.
 Normally there is quite a lot of public comment in great detail from interested stakeholders.
 In this case, stakeholders will include a variety of disability groups.
 Submitted comments are intended to ensure that the needs of people with a variety of disabilities will be met by these regulations.
-Public comment must be received no later than June 2023.
+Public comment will need to be received no later than 60 days after the rule is published.

 If the regulations are approved and published, it is likely that Title III regulations for private entities will follow, possibly quite quickly with existing Title II regulations to work from.